department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 #### If something changes in your family status after you’ve started receiving compensation

-You can apply online to add any new dependents right away.
-This could affect your dependent’s eligibility for benefits.
+You can apply online to add a new dependent whenever there is a change in your family.

 **You can add a dependent if:**